gimphammer/fastfind/README.md

 echo $HOME
 ```

-2. then go to the webrtc directory, not the "src" directory, go the father directory of "src"
+2. then go to the webrtc "src" directory

 3. run the init command: